StuDocu/qa-engineer-assignment/README.md

 you in advance for taking that time for us!

 This test consists of two parts: a written part and a coding part.
-For the written part, we would like to receive a PDF, slide presentation or MD file with your insights.
+For the written part, we would like to receive a PDF, slide presentation or preferably an MD file (readme) with your insights.
 For the coding part, a fork of this repo with your solution will do.

 ### Automated Testing Assignment